 Offices of the World News Network, New York City

-Finding former military types willing to go on TV and render an opinion on an event that involved the Armed Forces was never much of a problem.
-This was especially true in the D.C. area where there was a bumper crop of retired generals and colonels who were employed by various corporations, consulting firms and think tanks in the city itself or located nearby in Northern Virginia and Maryland.
-For the most part the value men and women fresh out of the military provided these companies and firms was expertise only a recent end user could impart to engineers, technicians and executives who had never stepped foot on a battlefield.
-Yet as useful as this knowledge was, it was their understanding of how the military worked, particularly the procurement cycle in the case of companies pushing a product, and the contacts the former service members turned corporate creatures scrupulously maintained that many companies were interested in.
+Finding former military types willing to go on TV and render an opinion on an event that involved the armed forces was never much of a problem.
+This was especially true in the D.C. area where there was a bumper crop of retired generals and colonels who were employed by various corporations, consulting firms, and think tanks in the city itself or located nearby in Northern Virginia and Maryland.
+For the most part, the value men and women fresh out of the military provided these companies and firms was an expertise only a recent end user could impart to engineers, technicians, and executives who had never stepped foot on a battlefield.
+Yet as useful as this knowledge was, it was their understanding of how the military worked, particularly the procurement cycle in the case of companies pushing a product, and the contacts the former-service-members-turned corporate-creatures scrupulously maintained that many companies were interested in.
 Use of the Old Boy network, while seldom decisive in securing a contract with the Federal government, often greased the skids for techies and corporate executives who had no feel for military culture or an understanding of the way men and women dedicated to the profession of arms thought, talked and responded to those who had never stood a watch on the wall.

 The same held true for media types.
-Like a vast majority of Americans, soldiers, sailors, marines and airmen were an alien species.
-In order to understand what they were thinking and why members of the armed forces did things the way they did journalists needed someone to translate military jargon, provide a quick tutorial on the technical details of a piece of military hardware or explain the purpose of an operation then in progress and why they were being carried out the way they were.
-The problem for news bureau chiefs like Jan Fields had to deal with was finding people who actually knew what they were talking about, which was all too often not the case, but were willing to be open and honest when discussing military matters with a member of the fourth estate on TV.
+Like a vast majority of Americans, soldiers, sailors, marines, and airmen were an alien species.
+In order to understand what they were thinking and why members of the armed forces did things the way they did, journalists needed someone to translate military jargon, provide a quick tutorial on the technical details of a piece of military hardware, or explain the purpose of an operation then in progress and why they were being carried out the way they were.
+The problem for news bureau chiefs like Jan Fields was finding people who actually knew what they were talking about, which was all too often not the case, and who were willing to be open and honest when discussing military matters with a member of the fourth estate on TV.
 That was why Jan had reached out and tapped Chris.
-Not only did she know who could be relied on to provide honest and informative information on events concerning the military, being married to a serving officer and the daughter-in-law to a legendary general officer who had been killed in action made her an honored member of the close knit military family.
-Even former officers who had never met her before knew she could be trusted not to twist their words, hit them with embarrassing gotcha questions, or manipulate the facts of a story involving the military in order to fit a political, cultural or personal agenda.
+Not only did she know who could be relied on to provide honest and informative information on events concerning the military, being married to a serving officer and the daughter-in-law to a legendary general officer who had been killed in action made her an honored member of the close-knit military family.
+Even former officers who had never met her before knew she could be trusted not to twist their words, hit them with embarrassing gotcha questions, or manipulate the facts of a story involving the military in order to fit a political, cultural, or personal agenda.
 With the crisis in Arizona taking on a whole new dimension with the decision by the Administration to call on the military, Chris Dixon’s value to Jan, and by extension World News Network, became even more crucial.